 For babies, you’ll have to brush their teeth carefully with a soft brush.
 Don’t use any toothpaste until your child is old enough to understand that it shouldn’t be swallowed.
-For most , that awareness arrives around the age of two.
+For most children, that awareness arrives around the age of two.

-By the children reach kindergarten age, they should be able to brush their teeth without adult supervision.
+By the time children reach kindergarten age, they should be able to brush their teeth without adult supervision.
 However, if you make it fun, children will want to brush their teeth even at this young age.

-Though it’s a fairly common , discourage your child from thumb sucking, which can lead to buck teeth and poor tooth alignment.
+Though it’s a fairly common practice, discourage your child from thumb sucking, which can lead to buck teeth and poor tooth alignment.
 Teach your child to keep his fingers out of his mouth, since this is one of the main ways that kids pick up germs.

 If your child is very young, use a colorful chart to teach about good oral hygiene to help him understand and get into the habit of taking care of his teeth.
 You can use a blank calendar that has squares for every day of the week and let him put a check mark in the box every time he brushes his teeth.
 This way, he can see how often he should be brushing his teeth and he’ll get into the habit of taking care of his oral hygiene.